 Q. What are some examples of low-risk business ideas?

-Q. Do low risk business ideas have less potential for profit?
+Q. Do low-risk business ideas have less profit potential?

-When choosing a low risk business idea, it is important to consider factors such as your skills and experience, the demand for the service, the level of competition, and the potential for profit.
+When choosing a low-risk business idea, it is important to consider factors such as your skills and experience, the demand for the service, the level of competition, and the profit potential.